 Site Request Process

-- Start by completing the Needs Analysis Form.
+- Complete the Needs Analysis Form.
 This is a quick online form designed to collect basic information about your site.
 Please review the theme options on the Example Themes page and view the example theme sites on the subpage links because the Needs Analysis will ask you to select a Theme for your site.

-- Web Services is offering full site set up support to build your new WordPress site.
+- Web Services is offering full site set up support to build WordPress sites.
 However, if you’d prefer to work on the site or have a lab member or student build your site, that works for us too.
 We will be available for help if you need it.
-At the initial site meeting we will discuss how to share content for your site if it is not already up and published on an existing site.
+These sites are still expected to launch within a month of the site creation date.
+We will discuss how to share content for your site if it is not already published on an existing site.
 One of the best ways for sharing content, which we learned from the Pilot, is to create a Google folder, upload your PDFs, photos, and site navigation plan and share the folder with the Web Content Coordinator you are working with at Web Services.

 - Website updates are to be done by the site owner after site launch.

 We offer a mid-level support plan for LSA WordPress customers.
 Editing WordPress is pretty intuitive and the software is fun to use.
 When editing, if you have general questions we recommend searching Google or wordpress.org for an answer.
 WordPress is open source technology and there are thousands of forums where someone has asked the same question you have, so you can quickly find an answer.
-If you run into larger issues when editing and need help from our team please email email@example.com with your question and we will be happy to assist you.
+If you run into larger issues when editing and need help from our team please email firstname.lastname@example.org with the question and we will be happy to assist you.
 Web Services hosts several weekly Open Labs at our office.
-You can use these Open Labs to come in and work on your WordPress site and we we will have staff available to help you.
-Registration for open labs and more information about our services can be found on the CMS Web Services site.
+You can use these Open Labs to come in and work on your WordPress site and we we will have staff available to help.
+Registration for open labs and more information about our services can be found on the CMS Web Services site or on our Calendar page.

 There is no formal training for WordPress, however, under the ‘getting started‘ section you’ll find various posts with short video tutorials.
 From here you can get an introduction to WordPress and learn more about the dashboard, media library, and difference between pages and posts.
 In addition, Web Services will be happy to do individual training during our weekly Open Labs.